JustWhit3/ptc-print/README.md

 ```

 - Improve the printing to an external file stream.
 Current implementation is too slow.
-- Create a [wiki](https://github.com/JustWhit3/ptc-print/wiki) with detailed examples for every feature.
 - Extend benchmarking studies with other libraries.

 ## Projects which use this library